 The Department of Health and Social Care consults on reforms to the regulation of healthcare professionals.
 The aim is to produce a flexible model of professional regulation that promotes public trust, fosters professionalism and improves clinical practice, while also being adaptable to future developments in healthcare.
 Areas on which the consultation seeks views include: the advantages and disadvantages of having fewer regulatory bodies; whether or not the Professional Standards Authority for Health and Social Care should take on an advisory role in relation to which groups of healthcare professionals should be regulated; and whether or not to give regulatory bodies the power to handle fitness to practise rules in a more proportionate way.

 Regulations on executive pay ratio reporting introduced – 1 January 2019

 The draft Companies (Miscellaneous Reporting) Regulations 2018 introduce new reporting requirements on certain quoted and companies, with regards to CEO and director remuneration.
 The reporting requirements under the draft Regulations will apply in respect of financial years beginning on or after 1 January 2019.
 Therefore, the first reporting will start in 2020.

-Technical amendments to employment law to ensure smooth Brexit take effect – 29 March 2019
+Technical amendments to employment law to ensure smooth Brexit take effect – To Be Confirmed